 When I think of my grandmother, I think of arancini.

-It is an odd association, since she never once stuffed and fried a ball of leftover risotto.
+It’s an odd association, since she never once stuffed and fried a ball of leftover risotto in her life.
 It hardly matters, since I don’t think about her making them.

 Instead, I think about her being one of them.

 There is a particular story that everyone in my family remembers in great detail about my grandmother.
 The primary reason for this vivid recollection is that it is packed with drama, violence, and excellent set design.
 As I boy, I enjoyed the tale because, in it, Grandmom did her own stunts.
 As a grown up, I now love it because it explains her nature better than any other story could.
 And because she did her own stunts.

 I fondly refer to this tale as The Affair of The Handbag.

 This isn’t your typical, heart-warming, food-related Granny story.
 The lady may have been a phenomenal cook, but she wasn’t the type of woman about whom most food writers like to reminisce.